- Karen Astwood

 I gained my Master of Museum and Heritage Studies from Victoria University of Wellington in 2008, joining PHANZA that same year.

-I then primarily worked as a contract historian for Heritage New Zealand, and in 2010 I started part-time work as the IPENZ Heritage Advisor.
+I then primarily worked as a contract historian for Heritage New Zealand, and in 2010 I started part-time work as the IPENZ Heritage Advisor (now Engineers New Zealand).
 Other projects I have been involved with include developing some of the stories for the Ministry of Culture and Heritage's Roadside Stories (www.mch.govt.nz/roadside/).
 In mid-2016 I started full-time work as a Heritage Advisor for Heritage New Zealand.

 - Late 19th New Zealand museum collections, built heritage, engineering heritage